Introducing Our Team

 Hi, I am Trish Hibbert and I am pleased to have joined the team at BANA, working in accounts and administration.
 By way of a short introduction I would like to tell you a little about myself.
 I am 57 years young, have four children and I am a proud grandmother of two.
 I am a Yorkshire lass by birth and lived and worked as an accountant in Derbyshire for 25 years.
 Ten years ago I went to live in the Jalon Valley in the Valencia Region of Spain for a chance to do something different with my life.
 During that time I had some wonderful adventures including walking the 500 miles of the Camino de Santiago in Northern Spain.
 I also used my time in Spain to develop another aspect of myself and train in Buddhism, Yoga, Art, Psychotherapy and Counselling.
 Last year I decided to return to my roots and to be close to my family once more.
 Since my return I have been extremely fortunate to have found this job with BANA; to be able to use my accountancy and administration skills to help the charity.
 I am very excited to get to know everyone in the course of my work.

 Hi all.
 My name is Heather Trueman and I am pleased to be part of the team at BANA and supporting the cause as Community Support Administrator.
 I have previous experience working as a youth support worker in local communities, and working for Mencap supporting people with learning disabilities and difficulties; helping them to have a voice and up-skill to achieve their goals.
 Other work history includes working as cabin crew in Dubai for 4 years.
 I loved this fast-paced opportunity to travel, experience different cultures and make new friends around the world!
 However, after my travels I was pleased to return home to be closer to my family.
-I live with my husband Ben and our son Oliver.
+I live with my husband and our two children.
 I enjoy spending time with my family visiting new places and exploring.
 I also enjoy running and regularly enter charitable races.
 I am looking forward to help BANA to be as helpful and supportive an organisation as possible for people with an acoustic neuroma and I hope to raise awareness throughout my journey with them to develop a better understanding of the condition.

 Jackey Weightman has been a member of BANA since 2002, when husband Alan was diagnosed with an acoustic neuroma.
 Two years later the couple took early retirement and relocated from London to the Isle of Sheppey in Kent.
 For some years Jackey was a BANA Trustee, serving in an Officer role as Secretary, and she continues to give great support to the charity in a volunteer administration role as Area Group Liaison.
 Jackey also formats the charity’s magazine, Headline News, and helps to run the Greater London area group meetings.
 Jackey has been married to Alan since 1972 and has two daughters and four granddaughters.
 In her spare time she is an avid crafter, making greeting cards to send to family and friends.
 Since receiving an iPad a couple of years ago, she spends a lot of evenings online and is a keen contributor to the charity’s members’ forum and social media groups.
 Jackey is a a keen photographer, gradually teaching herself to work her way around Photoshop.
 Jackey says: ‘I have certainly found that retirement is not a time for sitting on your laurels – I am busier than ever and loving every minute!’